Illustrated History of Scouse by Anna Simmons

 Looking Back

-Reflecting on this project, I feel excited by the power of visuals and possibilities for complex storytelling through illustration.
-Through this process, I discovered new approaches and skills and loved blending colour, texture, and design to create a narrative that resonates with readers on a personal level.
+Through this process, I discovered new approaches and skills and loved blending colour, texture, and design to tell the tale of a complex history.

 Let's Create Together